Skip to main content

 The use of generalized coordinates in Lagrange’s equations of motion can be applied to a wide range of physical phenomena including field theory, such as for electromagnetic fields, which are beyond the applicability of Newton’s equations of motion.
 The superiority of the Lagrangian approach compared to the Newtonian approach for solving problems in mechanics is apparent when dealing with holonomic constraint forces.
 Constraint forces must be known and included explicitly in the Newtonian equations of motion.
 Unfortunately, knowledge of the equations of motion is required to derive these constraint forces.
 For holonomic constrained systems, the equations of motion can be solved directly without calculating the constraint forces using the minimal set of generalized coordinate approach to Lagrangian mechanics.
 Moreover, the Lagrange approach has significant philosophical advantages compared to the Newtonian approach.

-This page titled 6.13: The Lagrangian versus the Newtonian approach to classical mechanics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.13: The Lagrangian versus the Newtonian approach to classical mechanics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?